m-mcgowan/embedded-swd/README.md

 - Read the messages that appear.
 - If you're sure you want to continue flashing the target device, type `Y` and press return.
 - Follow the on-screen prompts.
 - Once flashing is complete, your target device should be showing signs of life via the main LED!
+The programmer LED turns green.